kyma-incubator/compass/docs/compass/03-api-packages.md

    - Read `api-packages` label and populate ServiceClasses for API Packages.
 Runtime Agent generates IDs for these Service Classes.
    - Read all API and Event Definitions, excluding items from all API Packages.
 Every API or Event Definition is a Separate Class with ID equal to API/Event Definition ID.

-### UI

-To display all API Packages, UI executes the following steps:

-1. Get all Applications
-1. Read `api-packages` label value from every Application (if it does exist)
-1. Display API Packages

-As API Package name doesn't have to be unique within tenant, UI displays Application name for every API Package, to distinguish API Packages with equal names.

-## Future

-Currently we support grouping API and Event Definitions as single Service Class with single Service Plan.
-In future we may introduce an ability to group API and Event Definitions as single Service Class with multiple Service Plans.

-Also, the following points may be considered in future:
-- API extension for returning processed list of Service Classes
-- dynamic validation for API and Event Definition list in API Packages
-- dynamic update of the API and Event Definition lists in API Packages, when an API or Event Definition is deleted